buddhist-uni/buddhist-uni.github.io/_tags/pali-canon.md

 hashtag: BuddhaQuotes
 ---

-The Tipiṭaka is the canon of the Theravada School and is the only complete collection of texts from an early sect of Buddhism to survive to the present day.
+The Tipiṭaka is the canon of the Theravāda School and is the only complete collection of texts from an early sect of Buddhism to survive to the present day.